SumoLogic/sumologic-documentation/docs/security/cloud-infrastructure-security/cloud-infrastructure-security-for-aws.md

 #### Do you already have the required sources?

 When you deploy, you are given the option to create the Sumo Logic sources that the solution applications rely upon.
 If you have already configured those sources, you do not have to create new ones.
 You can just provide the URLs of the relevant Sumo Logic sources as part of the configuration.
+See [Install Cloud Infrastructure Security for AWS](/docs/security/cloud-infrastructure-security/cloud-infrastructure-security-for-aws/#install-cloud-infrastructure-security-for-aws) below.

 :::note
 If you use existing sources rather than create new ones, it is not necessary to modify the existing metadata and source categories associated with the sources.
 The metadata that the solution depends on will be added to the sources at deployment time.